 - Any CSU student that is experiencing a financial barrier preventing them from completing an internship

 - Must be a currently-enrolled CSU student

 - Need to have applied for or secured an internship (confirmation of internship will be required)

 - Internship must be 20 hours per week or more and at least 6 weeks in length

 - Recipients of award money will be selected based on a variety of factors, including strength of their overall application, quality academic progress, quality of the internship experience (if applicable), and financial need.

-- Preference will be given to undergraduate students completing their first internships, unpaid or underpaid internships, or those who would not be able to participate in their internship without financial support.
+- Preference will be given to students completing their first internships, unpaid or underpaid internships, or those who would not be able to participate in their internship without financial support.
 Students that are first-generation, underrepresented in their school, major, and/or industry may also be prioritized.

 - A committee, including representatives from the Career Center, will review applications and make final selections.

 We are currently accepting applications for students who are starting their internships in the summer.
 Internships in Fall will have a separate deadline in the summer (deadline TBA).

 - Awarded Notification will be on a rolling basis but no later than mid to late May